-- From the University of Michigan Career Center, a helpful list of marketable skills for graduate students to consider in applying to jobs outside academia.
+- From the University of Michigan Career Center, a helpful list of transferable skills for graduate students to consider in applying to jobs outside academia.

 - The Global "Go-To Think Tanks"

-- A useful list of public policy and research oriented think tanks.
+- A useful list of public policy and research oriented think tanks (.pdf)

 - Sell Out

-- A resource for PhD's considering careers outside the university.
+- A resource for PhD's considering careers beyond the university.
 Career FAQs, articles, links and more.